logimic/shape/README.md

   };
 }
 ```

-The best way to prepare is to copy/paste/rename [ComponentTemplate](https://github.com/logimic/shape/tree/master/ComponentTemplate)
-We will prepare a script to do it in more convenient way.

-## 4 Using Shape
+If you create component manually you can use [ComponentTemplate](https://github.com/logimic/shape/tree/master/ComponentTemplate).

-### Shape Component Requirements and Recommendations
+#### Shape Component Requirements and Recommendations
 Shape framework is not magic.
 Component Instances are not isolated and runs in one process, so one bug can block or kill all process, so besides general C++ good practice please follow these:

 - It is required to provide default constructor
- - Dependency are satisfied in attachInterface(*iface) functions
+ - Dependency are satisfied in attachInterface(\*iface) functions
- - Parameters are delivered in activate(*props) function
+ - Parameters are delivered in activate(\*props) function
 - Store Provided Interface in attachInterface() and postpone some initialization actions to activate(), just to keep everything smoothly running at Start Up
 - Don't call blocking functions in activate(), start dedicated thread instead, see example: [Example1_Thread](https://github.com/logimic/shape/tree/master/examples/Example1_Thread)
 - Catch all exceptions generated in a thread within this thread